slac207/cs207project/README.md

 # CS207 Final Project

 ## Purpose
-This package contains the code to create a Web UI which supports similarity searches of timeseries by id, similarity searches of newly provided timeseries, timeseries metadata queries, timeseries retrieval based on id, and addition of a new timeseries into our database.
+This package contains the code to create a Web UI which supports similarity searches of timeseries by id, similarity searches of newly provided timeseries, timeseries metadata queries, timeseries retrieval based on id.
+The underlying REST API includes functionality for additional queries.

 See [this website](http://54.157.228.231) for a demo of our working project (on a pre-existing instance)